 Whether you are visiting the remote Redwood Coast, the rugged desert or the granite-strewn alpine wildnerness, we also know the best campgrounds for families in the Golden State.
 What does one do with all that great info?
 Compile it all into a best campgrounds in California guide, of course!

 Ready to see more of the state?
 Here are the top things to do in California with kids.

 Delightful big trees and mossy ferns hug the Oregon border and the Pacific coast.
-Campgrounds here leave visitors in awe of the fresh air and light that filters through the redwood canopy.
+Campgrounds here leave visitors in awe of the fresh air and light that filters through the towering redwood forest canopy.
 I highly recommend heading to the middle of a Redwood Cathedral Circle (a group of trees that spring up around an old stump) to simply just look up.

-Northern California Coast
+Best Campground Along the Northern California Coast

-The windswept coastline and forests continue as we move south.
-Sandstone formations and caves, prairies, and pygmy forests abound in Salt Point State Park.
+The windswept coastline and forests continue as we move further south.
+Sandstone formations, caves, prairies, and pygmy forests abound in Salt Point State Park in Jenner.
 Be treated to an unobstructed view of the star-filled sky.
 Choose Woodside Campground for wind protection or Gerstle Cove Campground to be up close and personal with the elements.

 *Tip: Be prepared for changes in temperature from the canopy of the redwoods to the beaches’ open bluffs.
 Wind and fog are common throughout these campgrounds.